 There are 4 types of waders that anglers can use but there is one wader that stands out as the best waders for winter fishing.
 The most common issue with fishing in the winter is trying to keep your feet warm and these are my tips on the best waders for winter fishing.

 What Are The Best Waders For Winter Fishing?

 The best waders for winter fishing are breathable boot foot waders.
 The Simms boot foot waders are the best waders for winter fishing because they breathe which helps let moisture escape and the boot foot part gives you extra space for more socks.
 You can make stocking foot waders work too.

-One year my feet were so cold every single day that I lost feeling in the tips of my toes for over 3 months.
+One year my feet were so cold after guiding every single day in November and December that I lost feeling in the tips of my toes for over 3 months.
 I was wearing stocking foot waders every day and I was trying all the different socks and all the tips that I heard online that were supposed to keep your feet warm.
 Nothing worked.